-I chose to avoid the struggle of putting together a blog when I didn’t feel like I had anything to say.
-I know I’m not alone in this or the fact that the “new normal” of the past several months has provided a deeper understanding of who I am and what is important.
+The past few months, I chose to give myself a break, avoiding the struggle of putting together a blog when I didn’t feel like I had anything to say.
+I know I’m not alone in this or the fact that the “new normal” has given me a deeper understanding of who I am and what is important.

 Finding energy in safe spaces

-I was actually busier with work than my rattled brain could handle some days.
-But outside of that, I filled the hours I’d usually be spending with clients, family and friends with gardening, supporting some issues I care about, checking in more often with my parents and adult children who are all in different parts of the country, and spending time outdoors.
-I was acutely aware of the need to recharge my spirit and creative energy every chance I could.
-Besides nature and my garden, I owe a lot to artists and people like author Lauren Carter who took it upon themselves to bring people together.
+I have actually been busier with work than my rattled brain can handle some days.
+But outside of that, I have been filling the hours I’d usually be spending with clients, family and friends with gardening, supporting some issues I care about, checking in more often with my parents and adult children who are all in different parts of the country, and spending time outdoors.
+I am acutely aware of the need to recharge my spirit and creative energy every chance I get.
+Besides nature and my garden, I owe a lot to artists and people like author Lauren Carter who have taken it upon themselves to bring people together.

 It was in this space that I heard something that was life changing.
-This occurred during an event, “Black Canadian Response to the Pandemic and International Uprisings,” presented as part of Lauren’s Pandemic Response Reading Series.
+This occurred during an event, “An African Canadian Response to the Pandemic and International Uprisings,” presented as part of Lauren’s Pandemic Response Reading Series, she started in the early days of the pandemic.
 Host Valerie Mason John asked the panelists, who were all people of colour, how those of us with white privilege can help in the anti-racism movement.
 Dr. Handel Wright, a professor at the University of British Columbia, replied with this:

 “Stay the course.
 Make space for people you are being allies with.
 Be aware of who you are and how you can help others.”